#LastListEgmont: Authors Ilsa J. Bick and Kristi Helvig Discuss Sci Fi

 Meet Our Guest Bloggers

 Kristi Helvig is a Ph.D. clinical psychologist turned sci-fi/fantasy author.
 Her first novel, BURN OUT, (4/14 from Egmont USA) follows 17-year-old Tora Reynolds, one of Earth’s last survivors, when our sun burns out early.
 In the sequel, STRANGE SKIES, coming 4/28/2015, Tora makes it to a new planet only to discover a whole new host of problems—and the same people who still want her dead.
-Order Kristi’s books through , , or your favorite local retailer.
+Order Kristi’s books through Amazon, Barnes and Noble, or your favorite local retailer.

-Kristi muses about Star Trek, space monkeys, and other assorted topics on her at and Twitter (@KristiHelvig).
-You can also find her on .
+Kristi muses about Star Trek, space monkeys, and other assorted topics on her blog at www.kristihelvig.com and Twitter (@KristiHelvig).
+You can also find her on Facebook.
 Kristi resides in sunny Colorado with her hubby, two kiddos, and behaviorally-challenged dogs.

 Ilsa J. Bick is a child psychiatrist, film scholar, surgeon wannabe, former Air Force major, and now an award-winning author of dozens of short stories and novels, including her critically acclaimed ASHES Trilogy, Draw the Dark, Drowning Instinct, and The Sin-Eater’s Confession.
 WHITE SPACE, the first volume of her Dark Passages horror/fantasy duology, is currently long-listed for the Bram Stoker Award for Superior Achievement in a YA Novel.
 The sequel, THE DICKENS MIRROR, will hit shelves on March 10, 2015.